Azure/azure-powershell/src/ResourceManager/ContainerRegistry/Commands.ContainerRegistry/help/AzureRM.ContainerRegistry.md

 Regenerates a login credential for a container registry.

 ### [Get-AzureRmContainerRegistryReplication](Get-AzureRmContainerRegistryReplication.md)
-Get a replication of a container registry.
+Gets a replication of a container registry.

 ### [Get-AzureRmContainerRegistryWebhook](Get-AzureRmContainerRegistryWebhook.md)
-Get a container registry webhook.
+Gets a container registry webhook.

 ### [Get-AzureRmContainerRegistryWebhookEvent](Get-AzureRmContainerRegistryWebhookEvent.md)
-Get events of a container registry webhook.
+Gets events of a container registry webhook.

 ### [New-AzureRmContainerRegistryReplication](New-AzureRmContainerRegistryReplication.md)
 Creates a container registry replication.